 Stocks With the Highest Dividend Yields in the S&P 500

-A couple of telcos and a healthcare REIT make the list of stocks with the highest dividend yields in the S&P 500.
+Altria and Progressive lead the list of stocks with the highest dividend yields in the S&P 500.
+Some of the other names might surprise you.

 (Image credit: Getty Images)

-Experienced equity income investors know that blindly buying stocks with the highest dividend yields can be a dangerous game.
+Dividend investors should know that blindly buying stocks with the highest dividend yields can be a dangerous game.

-Indeed, an unusually high dividend yield can actually be a warning sign.
+Indeed, an unusually high dividend yield is often a warning sign.
 That's because stock prices and dividend yields move in opposite directions.
 It's possible that a too-good-to-be-true dividend yield is simply an effect of a stock having lost a lot of value.

 And anytime a company's stock is slumping badly, it's worth wondering if its dividend is sustainable at current levels.